UummProject/uumm-prototype/support/Broken meritocracy.md

 ### 1. Merit defines value

-For the system to work, the defininiton of merit needs to be aligned with the system goals.
+For the system to work, the definition of merit needs to be aligned with the system goals.

 It should tell what is of value to the system in order to make decisions.
 In this sense, merit is used as a filter, only the entities with certain capacities can take decisions.

-If defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gammed.
+If defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gamed.

 ### 2. Merit is not a currency
 It is not a medium of exchange.

-If you can trade the merit you end up with a system ruled by the entities that have more economic power and any required capcity intrinsic to the merit is gone.
+If you can trade the merit you end up with a system ruled by the entities that have more economic power and any required capacity intrinsic to the merit is gone.

-In consequence you end up with a system where the goal is to maximize profit and the entities that rule it don't have the necessary capacities to do so (other than having economy power).
+In consequence, you end up with a system where the goal is to maximize profit and the entities that rule it don't have the necessary capacities to do so (other than having economy power).

 `Fun game: How many ICOs use ERC20 tokens for governance?`

 ### 3. Tokenized merit
 This is not a desired feature but a limitation.
 In order to operate in a system that can scale, we need merit in a quantifiable format.

-This should be some sort of none-exchangable token, but not necessarly, for example in the case of Bitcoin this is how many times a miner has been the first to find the block hash within a defined amount of blocks.
+This should be some sort of none-exchangeable token, but not necessarily, for example in the case of Bitcoin, this is how many times a miner has been the first to find the block hash within a defined amount of blocks.

 In the case of nation state elections, this your ID card.

-In the first iteration of Uumm this is the amount of contributions done by an entitity.
+In the first iteration of Uumm, this is a number of contributions done by an entity.

 ## System failure

-Most (I really mean 'most') systems end up compromizing its own interest (#1) in order to make the system usable (#3).
-And so many others have an direct or indirect way to exchange merit (#2) and therefore compromizing its integrity.
+Most (I really mean 'most') systems end up compromising its own interest (#1) in order to make the system usable (#3).
+And so many others have a direct or indirect way to exchange merit (#2) and therefore compromising its integrity.

 ### Tokenetization problem
-How do you abstract all the necessary capacities to make an specialized decision and put them into a single number?
+How do you abstract all the necessary capacities to make a specialized decision and put them into a single number?

 I don't know.

-Instead what we can do is to use the past as indicator of the future.
+Instead what we can do is to use the past as an indicator of the future.
 We can quantify proven capacities, and use it as merit.
 AKA Reputation.

 # Reputation systems